ansys/pyansys-protos-generator/README.rst

 Ansys gRPC Directory Structure - Standards
 ------------------------------------------

-In the gRPC protofile naming and directory convention see (`gRPC standards <https://grpc.io/docs/>`__), each module is placed in a directory tree that contains the origin of the module.
+In the gRPC proto file naming and directory convention see (`gRPC standards <https://grpc.io/docs/>`__), each module is placed in a directory tree that contains the origin of the module.
 The origin of all modules should be ``ansys``, followed by ``api``, followed by